voxdraco/Valheim-project/README.md

 ```
 The LoadBalancer type is pretty self explanatory, it works like any load balancer.
 If you have multiple containers, it will just split traffic among them.
 The app value is what links this service to the deployment file we made earlier using the "app: valheim-server" label.
+Other then that, you dont need to worry much about this for the purposes we are using it.

 ```
  type: LoadBalancer